 During travel situations specified above, students shall abide by the following safety guidelines:

-- In accordance with State law, drivers must use seat belts or other available safety restraints and require all passengers to do likewise.
+- In accordance with State law, drivers and passengers must use seat belts or other available safety restraints.

 - Drivers, occupants and their luggage must not exceed the official maximum capacity of the vehicle used.

 - Drivers must possess a valid driver’s license that is appropriate for the classification of vehicle being driven.